monteslu/loukai/README.md

 1. **Enable Web Server**: Settings → Server → Enable
 2. **Set Password**: Configure authentication credentials
 3. **Share URL**: Give singers the URL (shown in Server tab)
+4. **QR Code**: Singers can scan the QR code from the canvas for instant access
-4. **Manage Requests**: Approve/reject requests in the Requests tab
+5. **Manage Requests**: Approve/reject requests in the Requests tab

+### Canvas Display Features

+The karaoke canvas shows helpful information when not playing:

+- **QR Code** (bottom left): Scannable code for mobile device access
+  - Toggle: Server tab → "Show QR Code" checkbox
+  - Only visible when not playing

+- **Queue Display** (bottom right): Shows upcoming songs
+  - Toggle: Server tab → "Display Queue" checkbox
+  - Displays "Next up:" with 1-3 upcoming songs
+  - Singer names shown in yellow (guests) or white (KJ)
+  - Only visible when not playing and queue has items

 ### Keyboard Shortcuts